Hannu Rajaniemi: Early life and education

-Career
+Literary career

-Early works included his first published short story "Shibuya no Love" in 2003 and his short story "Deus Ex Homine" in Nova Scotia, a 2005 anthology of Scottish science fiction and fantasy, which caught the attention of his current literary agent, John Jarrold.
+Early works include his first published short story, "Shibuya No Love", in 2003 and his short story "Deus Ex Homine" in Nova Scotia, a 2005 anthology of Scottish science fiction and fantasy, which caught the attention of his current literary agent, John Jarrold.

-Rajaniemi gained attention in October 2008 when John Jarrold secured a three-book deal for him with Gollancz, on the basis of only twenty-four double-spaced pages.
+Rajaniemi gained attention in October 2008 when Jarrold secured a three-book deal for him with Gollancz, on the basis of only twenty-four double-spaced pages.

-His debut novel, The Quantum Thief, was published in September 2010 by Gollancz in Britain and was published in May 2011 by Tor Books in the U.S. The novel has been nominated for the 2011 Locus Award for Best First Novel.
-A sequel, The Fractal Prince, was published in September 2012 by Gollancz in Britain, and in October 2012 by Tor in the U.S. The third book in the series is called The Causal Angel, and was published in July 2014 by Gollancz in the U.K. and by Tor in the U.S.
+His debut novel, The Quantum Thief, was published in September 2010 by Gollancz in Britain and was published in May 2011 by Tor Books in the U.S. The novel was nominated for the 2011 Locus Award for Best First Novel.
+A sequel, The Fractal Prince, was published in September 2012 by Gollancz in Britain, and in October 2012 by Tor in the U.S. The third book in the series, The Causal Angel, was published in July 2014 by Gollancz in the U.K. and by Tor in the U.S. A standalone espionage procedural, Summerland was published in 2018 to a mixed reception.

-Rajaniemi has stated that the literary works of Jules Verne originally inspired both his career in science, as well as his science-fiction writing.
+Rajaniemi took inspiration from the literary works of Jules Verne in both his career in science and his science-fiction writing.
 Other influences include Maurice Leblanc, Arthur Conan Doyle and architecture blogger Geoff Manaugh.
-He also co-founded Helix nanotechnologies.